-Test documentation helps define the overall process and help the testing team achieve the maximum test coverage.
-As all the documents about the test cases, test results and test cycles are present; testers can easily find out the test coverage after every target.
+Test documentation helps define the overall process and helps the testing team achieve the maximum test coverage.
+As all the documents about the test cases, test results, and test cycles are present, testers can easily find the test coverage after every target.

 2. Reaching Product Deadlines

 All the data related to the project’s testing status is easily visible to all the team members and the team lead, reminding each of them about the project’s current status and reaching deadlines.

 3. Provides Good Training to Freshers

-Having well-prepared test documentation of the project helps the testing team in their work and serves as good training material for the freshers and newbies to the industry for their practical knowledge of how things work in real-time.
+Having well-prepared test documentation of the project helps the testing team in their work.
+It serves as good training material for the freshers and newbies to the industry for their practical knowledge of how things work in real time.

 4. Helps in Removing Uncertainties

-One of the main reasons for having the test documentation is that it helps in removing the confusion that may arise after any particular processor at the time of delivery.
-There are times when conflict arises between the testers and developers regarding their work.
-As all the testing, bug logging and product features are already defined in the documents; there is no space for ambiguity in the future.
+One of the main reasons for having the test documentation is that it helps remove the confusion that may arise after any particular processor at the time of delivery.
+Sometimes, conflict arises between the testers and developers regarding their work.
+Defining all the testing processes, bug-logging procedures, and product features in the documents eliminates ambiguity in the future.

 5. Determining the Project Budget

 It also helps companies determine the requirement, amount of work, resources, and other software required, which helps to determine the overall project budget.

 Benefits of Using Testing Documentation

 Some of the benefits of using the test documentation in a project are mentioned below:

-- It helps in the delivery of quality products to the client by maximum code coverage and within the specified deadlines.
+- It helps deliver quality products to clients with maximum code coverage and within the specified deadlines.

 - Test documentation helps in removing the ambiguity regarding the test processes and especially when it comes to the allocation of tasks between different team members.